 Frankly, it’d be pretty hard to find an exact replica of this iconic cream, but after scouring the web for skincare junkie-approved dupes, it looks like the budding cult-favorite, Skin Food by Weleda comes pretty damn close.
 While Skin Food lacks fermented Sea Kelp, La Mer’s all-star ingredient, it is infused with a slew of plant-powered ingredients including Beeswax (a natural exfoliant and humectant), as well as Pansy extract, which helps to soothe redness and boost microcirculation.

 Skin Food has a super thick, almost balm-like texture and a little goes a long way, whereas Creme de la Mer is more creamy and easier to blend.
 However, once applied, the two products yield a similar finish—a healthy, dewy glow that can be intensified or played down depending on your skin type.
 Makeup artist Katie Jane Hughes even likes to use it as a natural-looking highlight on her clients, adding a touch of the product to the high points of the face.

 Weleda Skin Food Light Nourishing Cream

 Some find the original Skin Food to be a little too heavy—especially if you have oily skin—but fortunately, there’s a light version to try if you find this to be the case.
-There’s no doubt that people seem to love Creme de la Mer for a good reason (myself, included) but you just can’t fathom dropping $200 (you can get the travel size for just $95, but still) on skin cream (and hey, we definitely don’t blame you) this inexpensive, all-natural, and multipurpose product is probably the next best thing.
+There’s no doubt that people seem to love Creme de la Mer for a good reason (myself, included), but if you just can’t fathom dropping $200 on skin cream (and hey, we definitely don’t blame you), this inexpensive, all-natural and multipurpose product is probably the next best thing.